Data Preparation

 Begin the data preparation process by gathering source documents for upload to the Data Engine.
 Aim to collect documents that are relevant to the domain, and that are structured in a clear and logical way, with headings and subheadings for readability.

-Step 1: Preparing your file for upload
+Step 1: Prepare your file for upload

 Supported file types